dhurlburtusa/shortcuts/semantic_web/rdf-notes.md

 - RDFa (for HTML embedding)
 - N-Triples and N-Quads (line-based exchange formats)
 - RDF/XML (the original 2004 syntax, updated for RDF 1.1)

+## RDF Graphs

+An RDF graph is a set of RDF triples.

+IRIs, literals, and blank nodes are collectively known as RDF terms.

+### Triples

+An RDF triple consists of three components:

+- the subject, which is an IRI or a blank node
+- the predicate, which is an IRI
+- the object, which is an IRI, a literal or a blank node

+An RDF triple is conventionally written in the order subject, predicate, object.

+The set of nodes of an RDF graph is the set of subjects and objects of triples in the graph.
+It is possible for a predicate IRI to also occur as a node in the same graph.

+### IRIs

+An IRI (Internationalized Resource Identifier) within an RDF graph is a Unicode string that conforms to the syntax defined in RFC 3987.

+IRIs in the RDF abstract syntax must be absolute, and may contain a fragment identifier.

+IRI equality: Two IRIs are equal if and only if they are equivalent under Simple String Comparison according to section 5.1 of RFC 3987.
+Further normalization must not be performed when comparing IRIs for equality.

+IRI normalization: Interoperability problems can be avoided by minting only IRIs that are normalized according to Section 5 of RFC 3987.

+- Uppercase characters in scheme names and domain names.
+- Percent-encoding of characters where it is not required by IRI syntax.
+- Explicitly stated HTTP default port (http://example.com:80/); http://example.com/ is preferable.
+- Completely empty path in HTTP IRIs (http://example.com); http://example.com/ is preferable.
+- “/./” or “/../” in the path component of an IRI.
+- Lowercase hexadecimal letters within percent-encoding triplets (“%3F” is preferable over “%3f”).
+- Punycode-encoding of Internationalized Domain Names in IRIs.
+- IRIs that are not in Unicode Normalization Form C.

+### Literals

+Literals are used for values such as strings, numbers, and dates.

+A literal in an RDF graph consists of two or three elements:

+- a lexical form, being a Unicode string, which should be in Normal Form C,
+- a datatype IRI, being an IRI identifying a datatype that determines how the lexical form maps to a literal value, and
+- if and only if the datatype IRI is http://www.w3.org/1999/02/22-rdf-syntax-ns#langString, a non-empty language tag as defined by BCP 47.

+A literal is a language-tagged string if the third element is present.
+Lexical representations of language tags may be converted to lower case.
+The value space of language tags is always in lower case.

+The literal value associated with a literal is:

+- If the literal is a language-tagged string, then the literal value is a pair consisting of its lexical form and its language tag, in that order.
+- If the literal's datatype IRI is in the set of recognized datatype IRIs, let d be the referent of the datatype IRI.
+  + If the literal's lexical form is in the lexical space of d, then the literal value is the result of applying the lexical-to-value mapping of d to the lexical form.
+  + Otherwise, the literal is ill-typed and no literal value can be associated with the literal.
+Such a case produces a semantic inconsistency but is not syntactically ill-formed.
+Implementations must accept ill-typed literals and produce RDF graphs from them.
+Implementations may produce warnings when encountering ill-typed literals.
+- If the literal's datatype IRI is not in the set of recognized datatype IRIs, then the literal value is not defined by this specification.

+### Blank Nodes

+### Replacing Blank Nodes with IRIs

+Blank nodes are disjoint from IRIs and literals.
+Otherwise, the set of possible blank nodes is arbitrary.
+RDF makes no reference to any internal structure of blank nodes.

+Blank node identifiers are local identifiers that are used in some concrete RDF syntaxes or RDF store implementations.
+They are always locally scoped to the file or RDF store, and are not persistent or portable identifiers for blank nodes.
+Blank node identifiers are not part of the RDF abstract syntax, but are entirely dependent on the concrete syntax or implementation.

+In situations where stronger identification is needed, systems may systematically replace some or all of the blank nodes in an RDF graph with IRIs.
+Systems wishing to do this should mint a new, globally unique IRI (a Skolem IRI) for each blank node so replaced.